AstarNetwork/astar-docs/docs/EVM/astarbase.md

 The interface file `IAstarBase.sol` can be found in the [ERC20 example](https://github.com/AstarNetwork/astarbase/tree/main/contract/example).

-## Use from Client side
+## How to Use from the Client side

 The `abi` for the contract can be found in [AstarBase Github repository](https://github.com/AstarNetwork/astarbase/tree/main/public/config).
-The following is an example usage of the Astarbase from the client side.
+The following is an example detailing how to use Astarbase from the client side.

 ```js
 if (metamaskIsInstalled) {